moonkid196/contrib/firewalls/README.md

 # Firewalls

 Directory for policy files which manage firewalls.

-Examples tools:
+## Contents

-* FirewallD
+* **firewalld.cf**: Collection of policy bundles for managing FirewallD

+## Examples

+Things I or others might contribute in the future:

 * IPTables
 * PF